 As our lives and careers become increasingly mobile, countless apps and services have flooded the market attempting to solve that problem.
 There are now so many options available that finding the right one for your personal needs has almost become a productivity problem in and of itself.

 In the spirit of saving you time, we’ve compiled some of the top mobile apps and services used by business owners and entrepreneurs.
 Because as Shirley Temple (yes, seriously) once said, “Time is money.
 Wasted time means wasted money means trouble.”

-You would think that once you’ve seen one calendaring app, you’ve see them all, but some app developers would beg to differ.
-In addition to the typical calendar apps there are now some very innovative solutions that turn the classic calendar and timeline layout on its head
+You would think that once you’ve seen one calendaring app, you’ve seen them all, but some app developers would beg to differ.
+In addition to the typical calendar apps, there are now some very innovative solutions that turn the classic calendar and timeline layout on its head

 Vantage (iOS) is another app that reimagines how events can be displayed.
 It’s “built to be highly visual for the best possible view of your life.”
 Tech2’s review liked its “better, smarter layout,” comparing it favorably to Star Wars’ famous “opening crawl.”

 If you prefer a more traditional calendar layout, Microsoft’s Outlook (iOS / Android) is an excellent choice.
 On top of its strong email and contact features, Outlook also boasts integration with a number of popular apps and services, thanks in part to Microsoft’s purchase and merging of features from the popular Sunrise app (RIP).

 Try as we might to purge it from our lives, all signs point to email sticking around long after we’ve skipped this joint and moved to Mars.
 Thankfully, there are some very good options available that extend and reimagine email.